 One of the perks of working for the same employer for a long time is the fact that you will often qualify for any long-term benefits that they offer.
 This means that you will be entitled to receive certain things even when you are no longer doing any work for them.

 The health retirement benefits are the primary example here.
-These benefits, which millions of Americans rely on, are usually based on being eligible to gain healthcare coverage from the same company that is providing your employer with coverage for non-retired workers.
+These benefits, which millions of Americans rely on, are usually based on being eligible to gain healthcare coverage from the same company that is providing your employer with coverage for non-retired workers (sign up for your Medicare coverage.)
 Unlike them, however, you should not expect to get free coverage.
 Fortunately, you will normally receive a discount that helps mitigate the monthly or annual costs of the plan.

 Think About Medicare